-When the Magistrates Court considers that a parenting order made by the Family Law Courts may affect the safety of a person seeking an intervention order or the safety of a child who may be at risk of or exposed to abuse, the Magistrates Court may revive, vary, discharge or suspend that contact order for up to 21 days [Family Law Act 1975 (Cth) s 68T(1)] as part of an interim intervention order.
+When the Magistrates Court considers that a parenting order made by the Family Law Courts may affect the safety of a person seeking an interim intervention order or the safety of a child who may be at risk of or exposed to abuse, the Magistrates Court may revive, vary, discharge or suspend that parenting order for a time specified in the interim intervention order [Family Law Act 1975 (Cth) s 68T(1)].

 When making a final intervention order, a Magistrates Court may change a parenting order, but it can only do so if it has evidence that was not presented to the court that made the original order [see Family Law Act 1975 (Cth) s 68R(3)].